jtesta/ssh-audit/README.md

    -p,  --port=<port>      port to connect
    -P,  --policy=<"policy name" | policy.txt>  run a policy test using the
                                                    specified policy
+        --skip-rate-test   skip the connection rate test during standard audits (used to safely infer whether the DHEat attack is viable)
    -t,  --timeout=<secs>   timeout (in seconds) for connection and reading
                                (default: 5)
    -T,  --targets=<hosts.txt>  a file containing a list of target hosts (one